dhope1/TuneClassifier/README.md

 # TuneClassifier
- -Predicting Music Genres with Audio Analytics and Machine Learning -Song Genre Classification using Audio Features and Machine Learning
+ -Predicting Music Genres And Song Genre Classification with Audio Analytics and Machine Learning

 ##  Overview